 - Feel the soles of your feet touch the ground.
-Feel your sitting bones resting comfortably on seat.
+Feel your sitting bones resting comfortably on the seat.
 Know that you’re always supported and held.

 - Close your eyes and take a few deep, cleansing breaths.
-You can count to five on the in breath, hold, and count to five on the out breath.
+You can count to five on the in-breath, hold, and count to five on the out-breath.